mexikoedi/DB_Kaufwunder_Online/README.md

 # DB_Kaufwunder_Online
 This is a simple PHP/Database connection with a website interface which I programmed to learn a bit more about PHP and SQL.
-Many things (or everything) is in german and this was only made to learn more about PHP and SQL.
+Many things (or everything) is in German and this was only made to learn more about PHP and SQL.

 ### You need Xampp!
 Here: https://www.apachefriends.org/de/index.html